cosmos/ibc/spec/ics-025-handler-interface/README.md

 }
 ```

-`recvPacket` attempts to receive a packet, returning an error if the calling module is not authorized to handle the packet, or if the packet does not exist or has been already handled.
+`recvPacket` attempts to receive a packet, returning an error if the calling module is not bound to the associated port, or if the packet does not exist or has been already handled.

 The default IBC relayer module will allow external calls to `recvPacket`.